Please enable cookies to use BKMS® System.

 2) its subsidiaries (CeMM, GMI, IMBA or AGEI)

 as joint controllers in the sense of Article 26 of the GDPR.
-The whistleblowing system is operated by a specialised company, EQS Group GmbH, Bayreuther Str.
-35, 10789 Berlin in Germany.
+The whistleblowing system is operated by a specialised company, EQS Group GmbH, Karlstraße 47, 80333 Munich in Germany.

 Personal data and information entered into the whistleblowing system are stored in a database operated by EQS Group GmbH in a high-security data centre.
 Only ÖAW or the respective subsidiary can inspect the data.
 EQS Group GmbH and other third parties do not have access to the data.
 This is ensured in the certified procedure through extensive technical and organisational measures.